List of Los Angeles Rams broadcasters: Television

-ABC affiliate KABC-TV serves as the team’s official preseason television home.
-From 2016-2019, CBS affiliate KCBS-TV served as the team's preseason television home.
+ABC affiliate KABC-TV serves as the team's official preseason television home with J.B.
+Long as play by play announcer.
+From 2016 to 2019, CBS affiliate KCBS-TV served as the team's preseason television home.
 Both stations, in conjunction with the Rams, also had produce ancillary team programming, with KCBS airing the Rams on 2:The Coaches Show (hosted by KCBS-TV sports anchor and director Jim Hill) on Saturday evenings during game weeks.
 Rams preseason games are also carried in Spanish, with Univision-owned KMEX and its sister station, KFTR (UniMas) originating the broadcasts.
 Univision's KABE and KBTF (UniMas) broadcast those games in the neighboring Bakersfield market.

 The majority of Rams regular season games are aired on Fox affiliate, KTTV, by virtue of being members of Fox having the rights to NFC games, as part of parent network Fox's NFL Sunday afternoon package.
 When the Rams host an AFC opponent, games air on CBS affiliate KCBS-TV as part of CBS's coverage and Sunday Night Football games that air on KNBC.
 Monday Night Football games are also televised in the Los Angeles area on KABC-TV when the Rams play a Monday night game.